huangli712/iQIST/docs/src/ch04/in_ctqmc.md

 9. If one key occurs in the input file for more than 1 times, only the last occurrence is recognized.

-> NOTE:
+!!! warning

-> We mention that the quantum impurity solvers will not check whether the settings in the *solver.ctqmc.in* file are reasonable and correct.
+    We mention that the quantum impurity solvers will not check whether the settings in the *solver.ctqmc.in* file are reasonable and correct.
 It is the user's responsibility.

 **Code**